 Choosing the price

-Price is on your own, you can choose it on a grid between $0 and $199.99.
+The price is on your own, you can choose it on a grid between $0 and $199.99.
 Currency-specific prices will be given to you based on each currency and country economy by Steam, you can customize those prices as well.
 You can also customize discounts (see next chapter).
-Price can change during game lifetime (early access, release, reevaluating price, and so on).
+Price can change during the game’s lifetime (early access, release, reevaluating price, and so on).

-When I choosed Extortion’s price, I based my price on a similar game I knew, Hacknet, and lowered it a bit (because my game wouldn’t be as good, and I knew it).
-So, I choosed $5.99 and Steam proposed a converted price in euros of 4€99, price that I accepted.
+When I chose Extortion’s price, I based my price on a similar game I knew, Hacknet, and lowered it a bit (because my game wouldn’t be as good, and I knew it).
+So, I chose $5.99 and Steam proposed a converted price in euros of 4€99, a price that I accepted.

 Discount

-You’re invited (except the first 6 weeks) to every Steam discount, and you can choose to participate or not, and the discount you want to apply (without any limit).
+You’re invited (except for the first 6 weeks) to every major Steam sale, and you can choose to participate or not, and the discount you want to apply (without any limit).

 You can also create your own discount period (from 1 to 14 days long).